 Be fire ready - Stay safe

-The Grampians National Park is in a high bushfire area and is located in the South West and Wimmera Weather Districts which is a high bushfire risk area.
+The Grampians (Gairwerd) National Park is in a high bushfire area and is located in the South West and Wimmera Weather Districts which is a high bushfire risk area.

 Total fire ban